 - Master of Science (MSc): Available in several fields, including computer science, biology, and physics.

-Studying abroad can be expensive, but UBC’s tuition fees are relatively affordable compared to other top institutions in countries like the United States or the UK.
+Studying abroad can be expensive, but UBC’s tuition fees are relatively affordable compared to other top universities in countries like the United States or the UK.
 However, it’s important to factor in both tuition and living expenses when planning your budget.

 Undergraduate Tuition Fees